 With more than 7,000 square feet of multimedia exhibits, the museum gives visitors the opportunity to explore America’s military history from another viewpoint.
 The comprehensive exhibits begin in the Civil War Room.
 Learn how Iowa and Illinois troops, after defeating a pro-South Missouri State Guard, set up camp in deserted Bloomfield and began an American military heritage.
 Entering the World War I Room via a replica trench, visitors are introduced to the publication’s editors, cartoonists and Doughboy poetry.

 After the end of World War I, Stars and Stripes did not publish again until World War II.
-Exhibits in the World War II Room share the story of the Normandy Invasion, Battle of the Bulge and famous Stripers (former staffers of the paper).
+Accordingly, exhibits in the World War II Room share the story of the Normandy Invasion, Battle of the Bulge and famous Stripers (former staffers of the paper).
 The Korean War, Vietnam War and Modern Era sections also feature former Stripers.
 Guided tours are available.
 There’s no charge to visit, but donations are appreciated.
 Start planning your visit at nssml.org.

-Missouri Meerschaum Corn Cob Pipe Museum
+A Small Town in Missouri for the Meerschaum Corn Cob Pipe Museum

 For many men – and possibly a few women – who grew up in rural America, it’s likely the corn cob pipe crossed your path at one time or another.
 There’s a history to those corn cob pipes, but you’ll need to travel to Washington, Missouri, the “Corn Cob Capital of the World,” for the details.
-The town is home to the oldest and largest corn cob pipe manufacturer in the world.
+The small town in Missouri is home to the oldest and largest corn cob pipe manufacturer in the world.

 It all began with a Dutch immigrant woodworker in 1869 who began making and selling corn cob pipes.
 He was soon producing more pipes than anything else.
-In 1907, he established the Missouri Meerschaum Company and developed a national distribution system.
+Subsequently, in 1907, he established the Missouri Meerschaum Company and developed a national distribution system.
 In 1925, there were a dozen corn cob pipe manufacturers in Franklin County, most located in Washington.
 Today, Missouri Meerschaum is the only remaining manufacturer and celebrated its 150th anniversary in 2019.

 Step into the past and allow your museum guide to share the unique story of how corn cob pipes came to be manufactured in Washington by local resident Henry Tibbe.
 You’ll see historical documents and photos of literary personalities and U.S. military leaders who enjoyed Missouri Meerschaum pipes.
 There are rocking chairs for relaxing and a shop to browse for memorabilia of your visit.
 For more information, visit corncobpipe.com.